intLyc/MTO-Platform/README.md

 **Email: int_lyc@cug.edu.cn**

-## Copyright

-> Copyright (c) 2022 Yanchi Li.
-You are free to use the MTO-Platform for research purposes.
-All publications which use this platform or any code in the platform should acknowledge the use of "MTO-Platform" and cite or footnote "https://github.com/intLyc/MTO-Platform"

 ## Introduction

 The Multi-Task Optimization Platform (MTO Platform) is inspired by [PlatEMO](https://github.com/BIMK/PlatEMO) and designed to facilitate experiments on multi-task optimization algorithms.